adrianlzr/py-jwt-verifier/README.md

 ----------------

 ## Process Chain
-* As soon as the class is instantiated, it performs the following:
+* Once the class is instantiated the following checks are performed:
-    * Checks if the jwt format is valid.
-If invalid, it will return exception: InvalidJwtFormat.
-    * Checks if the jwt is expired.
-If expired, it will return exception: JwtExpired.
-    * If any of the above claims are passed, it will decode the payload, and check if the claims are present as passed.
-If there will be no match, it will return exception: InvalidClaim.
+    * JWT Format
+    * JWT Expiration time
+    * JWT Claims if given when the class was instantiated.

-    * After the above checks are done, it will verify the token signature with the public exponent and modulus obtained from issuer/v1/keys.
+* After the above checks are done, it will verify the token signature with the public exponent and modulus obtained from the /keys endpoint.
 If the signature is valid, it will return **None**.
-Else, it will raise exception: InvalidSignature.
+Else, it will raise exception.

-        * Note: if oauth2/{authServerId} is not present in the issuer, it will send the request directly to oauth2/v1/keys.
-* If no exception will be returned, the return_data() method is accesible and can be used to return the decoded payload of the jwt.
+    * If a check fails at any given step, the exception **PyJwtException** will be raised.
+    * The /keys endpoint will be compiled based on the 'iss' claim.
+    * The response from /keys will be cached (**requests_cache**) for subsequent calls.
+Cache lifetime hardcoded to **24 hours**.
+Cache store is **sqlite**.

+* **return_data()** method can be used after all checks are passed.

 ----------------